SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/04_broadway_tutorials.md

 ### How Do I Open The Broadway Tutorial Flow

-The Broadway Tutorial flows can be opened in the Broadway Flow window.
+Broadway Tutorial flows can be opened in the Broadway Flow window.

 1. Download and open the [Demo Project](/articles/demo_project) in the **Fabric Studio**.
 2. Go to the **project tree** > **Shared Objects**, right click **Broadway** > **New Flow** to open the Flow Name window.